tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 In the PREPARING state, the implementation does whatever computations are necessary to prepare the next flight of messages.
-It then buffers them up for transmission (emptying the buffer first) and enters the SENDING state.
+It then buffers them up for transmission (emptying the transmission buffer first) and enters the SENDING state.

 In the SENDING state, the implementation transmits the buffered flight of messages.
 If the implementation has received one or more